-- Based on the "Regulations for Risk Management", the Risk Management Committee has been set as a subsidiary organization of the Executive Committee. - The Risk Management Committee checks and confirms the status of risks at each department and the progress of major Chugai Group risk issues on a quarterly basis. - The state of the approaches to the "risk issues of the Chugai Group" in 2017, and the main issues of 2018 were reported to the Board of Directors. - A risk management system for overseas subsidiaries based on the "Risk Management Policy" has been established and is operating at a level equal to that of the domestic departments. - "Response to the Needs for the Globalization of Information Control" and "Business Impact Evaluation and Consideration of BCP at the Time of Internet Shutdown" have been set as the "risk issues of the Chugai Group." and initiatives are being taken in order to avoid and minimize losses. - "The Chugai Business Conduct Guidelines (Chugai BCG)" explicitly specifies the commitment to eliminating connection with any antisocial forces or groups.
+• Based on the "Regulations for Risk Management," the Risk Management Committee has been set as a subsidiary organization of the Executive Committee.

+- The Risk Management Committee checks and confirms the progress of major risk issues across the Company on a quarterly basis.
+When an individual issue arises, the Extraordinary Risk Management Committee meeting is held in which the risk countermeasures shall be discussed in an urgent manner. - The state of the approaches to the "risk issues of the Chugai Group" in 2018, and the main issues of 2019 were reported to the Board of Directors (in February).
+The report was made at the Board of Directors "regarding the risk issues at overseas subsidiaries" (in July). - A risk management system for overseas subsidiaries based on the "Risk Management Policy" has been established and is operating at a level equal to that of the domestic departments. - "Business Impact Evaluation and Consideration of BCP at the Time of Internet Shutdown" has been set as the risk issues of the Chugai Group in 2019.
+The Company formulates the company-wide countermeasure plans against a cyber attack, develops alternative measures and implements training in the relevant departments. - "The Chugai Group Code of Conduct (CCC)" explicitly specifies the commitment to eliminating connection with any antisocial forces or groups.
 Accordingly, the Company addressed the elimination of connection with antisocial forces and groups.